 See a video about ABLE.

 ACKU's outreach component, known as ABLE (ACKU Box Library Extension), distributes easy-to-read reading materials to communities and high schools.
-ABLE has 177 high school libraries and 28 community libraries, covering all of the 34 provinces in Afghanistan.
+ABLE has 250 high school and community libraries, covering all of the 34 provinces in Afghanistan.
 These box libraries, containing Dari and Pashto books on subjects of general interest as also practical value, are placed in provincial high schools and communities in locations selected by the communities, such as clinics, schools, mosques and shops.
 The libraries are managed by local custodians, and monitored by ABLE staff through regular visits and updates.
 More than 600 additional libraries modeled on the ABLE program are operating across the country.

 ACKU has begun working with Provincial Councils to ensure they have the documents and materials they require.
 See more about ACKU's work with Provincial Councils.

 The ABLE publication section works with local authors and illustrators to develop and publish local-language books for neo literates.
-To date, 250,000 copies under 126 high-quality, easy-to-read book titles in Dari and Pashto have been published for distribution through the ABLE network, and for sale to assistance agencies.
+To date, 250,000 copies of 351 high-quality, easy-to-read book titles in Dari and Pashto have been published for distribution through the ABLE network, and for sale to assistance agencies.
 The books are a practical response to Afghanistan's felt needs – basic healthcare, eye care and income generation activities like bee keeping and poultry keeping.
 Books are also included on subjects ranging from history to politics to literature to agriculture to Islamic studies to cultural heritage of the country to arts and poetry, even children's stories.

 Basic Library Training